The RareTunes FAQ

 Can you answer specific questions on Scottish music?

-We do not offer to undertake research or answer general questions on Scottish music.
+As a voluntary organisation we do not offer to undertake research or answer general questions on Scottish music.

 Is RareTunes concerned only with sound?